luxesLee/TinyRHI/README.md

 # TinyRHI
-Todo: write my own render hardware interface about OpenGL and Vulkan
+Todo: write my own render hardware interface about Vulkan

 Unfinished, to be developed